SallyZ12/SallyZ12.github.io/_posts/2019-10-01-the_magic_of_debugging_and_custom_attributes.markdown

  **Console.log**

-When you turn your attention to the frontend, console,log can be your best friend.
-You can place a console,log just about any place.
+When you turn your attention to the frontend, console.log can be your best friend.
+You can place a console.log just about any place.
 I often placed a console.log in a functional component to see if  I was correctly passing "props" from the parent component.
 You can also look at your React Dev tools to see this result as well.
 Console.log provides information on the specific variable you specify.
 You can drill down on an object and see the data passed from a parent component.
 However, to gain more traction in a dynamic way use "debugger", which is a  complementary tool to console.log.